wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 Before you run off to update all the URLs in all your templates with relative URLs, we need to re-structure and re-factor our templates by using inheritance to remove repetition.

+T> ### URLs and Multiple Django Apps
+T> This book focuses on the development on a single Django app, Rango.
+However, you may find yourself working on a Django project with multiple apps being used at once.
+This means that you could literally have hundreds of potential URLs with which you may need to reference.
+This scenario begs the question *how can we organise these URLs?* Two apps may have a view of the same name, meaning a potential conflict would exist.
+T>
+T> [Django provides the ability to *namespace* URL configuration modules](http://django.readthedocs.io/en/1.9.x/intro/tutorial03.html#namespacing-url-names) (e.g. `urls.py`) for each individual app that you employ in your project.
+Simply adding a `app_name` variable to your app's `urls.py` module is enough.
+The example below specifies the namespace for the Rango app to be `rango`.
+T>
+T> {lang="python",linenos=off}
+T> 	app_name = 'rango'
+T> 	urlpatterns = [...
+T>
+T> Adding an `app_name` variable would then mean that any URL you reference from the `rango` app could be done so like:
+T>
+T> {lang="html",linenos=off}
+T> 	<a href="{% url 'rango:about' %}">About</a>
+T>
+T> Where the colon in the `url` command separates the namespace from the URL name.
+T> Of course, this is an advanced feature for when multiple apps are in presence - but it is a useful trick to know when things start to scale up.

 ## Dealing with Repetition
 While pretty much every professionally made website that you use will have a series of repeated components (such as page headers, sidebars, and footers, for example), repeating the HTML for each of these repeating components is not a particularly wise way to handle this.
 What if you wanted to change part of your website's header?
 You'd need to go through *every* page and change each copy of the header to suit.
 That could take a long time - and allow the possibility for human error to creep in.